A course in medical coding can expand your career opportunities in the medical industry.

 Seek out a mentor to help grow.

-Another helpful idea when you’re entering the medical coding industry is to work with a mentor.
+Another helpful idea when you’re entering an ICD-10 medical coding job in the industry is to work with a mentor.
 Seek someone out in your community who does a job you want to do.
 Talk with them about their career path and learn from their experiences with ICD-10, and even their mistakes.

 They can also become a sounding board to help you work through difficult situations.
 If you’re concerned, confused, or frustrated with something at your new job, get their perspective to help you solve the issue without burning bridges.